HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

         },

     If the *enum* list is short enough, the list of valid values can be included in the *example* attribute (*e.g.* the `biological_sex` enum).
 If the *enum* list is too long to comfortably fit in the *example* attribute, a single valid value can be listed instead (*e.g.* the `project_role` enum).

+    Creating an ontology module for a metadata field is preferred over maintaining an *enum* list.

+### Optional field attributes

+1. **pattern:** A regular expression that the metadata field value must follow.
+The *pattern* value is not displayed to users outside of the JSON schema itself, but the *example* attribute can describe what pattern the value should follow.

+    Example:

+        "insdc_project": {
+            "description": "An INSDC (International Nucleotide Sequence Database Collaboration) project accession, if data has already been submitted to the DDBJ, EMBL-EBI, or NCBI.", "type": "string",
+            "example": "Must start with DRP, ERP, or SRP.", "pattern": "^[D|E|S]RP[0-9]+$",
+            "user_friendly": "INSDC project accession"
+        },

 ## General rules

+### Field naming conventions

+1. Short, meaningful field names are preferred over longer, vaguer field names.

+1. The same field name should not appear across multiple schemas.

+1. If similar field names are needed, prepend the field names with context to differentiate them.

+        `umi_barcode` and `cell_barcode`

+1. If a number field requires a corresponding unit, append `_unit` to the number field name for the unit field name.

+        `organism_age` and `organism_age_unit`

 ### Tone